The Kinkaid School: Arts

 Kinkaid offers a variety of courses in the performing and visual arts to its Upper and Middle School students.
 The performing arts include dance, acting, choir, band, and orchestra.
 The latter three each put on multiple performances throughout the year, as well as performing together in the annual holiday concert.
 In addition to these courses, there are extracurricular groups that Upper School students may audition for: Encore, Acting Company, and Dance Company.

-The visual arts courses include drawing & illustration, painting, printmaking, photography, film, and ceramics.
+The visual arts courses include drawing and illustration, painting, printmaking, photography, film, and ceramics.

 Every spring, the Upper School puts on a musical for which all students, freshmen through seniors, may audition.
-Recent productions include Les Miserables, The Sound of Music, Chicago, A Chorus Line, Fiddler on the Roof, and Hairspray.
 The Middle School also puts on an annual musical production with the seventh and eighth graders.

-Arts students can participate in the annual ISAS Arts Festival, a program that gathers schools from across the southwest to enable students to showcase their talents and artwork.
-In 2009, Kinkaid hosted the festival and was scheduled to host again in 2021; however, that year's festival was cancelled due to COVID-19 related issues.
+Arts students can participate in the annual Independent Schools Association of the Southwest (ISAS) Arts Festival, a program that gathers schools from across the southwest to enable students to showcase their talents and artwork.